-How to Improve Self-Esteem
+How to Improve Your Self-Esteem

-Perhaps we are sensitive to the things that others say or do, often taking it personally and applying it to ourselves, when in reality, the words or events have little to do with us.
+Perhaps we are sensitive to the things that others say or do, often taking it personally and applying it to ourselves.
+In reality, the words or events have little or nothing to do with us.

 It is easy to say “think positively” or “look on the bright side of life”, or even “forget it and move on”.
-Unfortunately, these are hard to do if you live with poor self-esteem.
+Unfortunately, these are hard to do if you live with poor self esteem.
 It is not like a pair of old socks that we can simply throw away.
 It is hard because our negative thoughts come from deep within, and they have been our constant companion for a long time.

 Most certainly, counselling can help improve self-esteem.
 Counselling is a positive, gentle, and nurturing process.
 It is also solutions and goal oriented.
 Many counsellors use Cognitive Behavioural Therapy (read What is Cognitive Behavioural Therapy?) as a treatment method to improve self-esteem.

 Give us a call today to book a 30-minute free consultation.